Daniel-car1/nd00333_AZMLND_C2-master/starter_files/README.md

 # Your Project Title Here

 *TODO:* Write an overview to your project.
+Investigating the Bank Marketing dataset with ML tooling provided by Microsoft Azure Machine Learning studio

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.